Content

 American women tend to weigh more than women in other parts of the world.
 There are many reasons for this, such as dietary choices, cultural norms, and socioeconomic factors that influence food accessibility.

-The average body weight of women in America has been steadily increasing over the past few decades.
+The average body weight of women in the U.S. has been steadily increasing over the past few decades.

-According to national surveys, about 42 percent of U.S. women have obesity and an additional 27 percent are overweight.
+According to national surveys, almost 42 percent of U.S. women have obesity and an additional 27.5 percent have excess weight.

-Though the U.S. may be leading the charge, 1 in 8 adults around the world now live with obesity.
-And many more (43 percent) are overweight.
+Though the U.S. may be leading these numbers, one in eight adults around the world now have obesity.
+And many more (43 percent) have excess weight.

 Percent of Women Who Are Overweight in 2022 (By Region)